The Inspirador Story: You Don’t Lose a Business to Failure — You Lose It to the Unknown

 We’d gone from working together toward the same goal to a cold shoulder, and then, silence.

-The bankers who had once guided me through the program—gone.
-Not just one.
-Three.
 One had two daughters the same age as mine.
 He’d moved his family from Tucson to Phoenix for that role.
 We’d shared stories about our kids over coffee and a few good laughs.
 The man who’d taught me the 504 math was suddenly unreachable.

 Music was playing as I shuffled through the business cards on my desk, searching for an attorney.
 Not just any attorney—one who understood complex commercial real estate transactions.

-By Monday morning, the threat of “special assets”—code for foreclosure—seemed to have cooled.
-The CDC president became the only one allowed to speak with my attorney—and it was the first time I ever heard his voice.
-He sounded like the father of the bride protecting his daughter, if the SBA were his daughter.
-Cautious.
+By Monday morning, the threat of special assets—code for foreclosure—seemed to have cooled.
+The CDC president became the only one allowed to speak with my attorney.
+We arranged a conference call—the three of us on the line—and it was the first time I ever heard his voice.

 “Why is she hiding money?”

 My breath left me.
 The pride I’d felt about that loan evaporated, replaced by a cold, hard clarity.
-It had never been my trophy, it was currency in a game I hadn’t known I was playing.
+It had never been my trophy.
+It was currency in a game I hadn’t known I was playing.

 His calm voice carried no acknowledgment of the written agreement he’d signed.
 It was a reframing I hadn’t anticipated—one that wouldn’t bend to logic or evidence.